nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 # Docker?
 Containers?
 For those who don't know what I am talking about, _Docker is an open source platform that enables developers to build, deploy, run, update and manage containers, standardized and executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment._

 With less fancy words, Docker allows you to build your program in a standalone and secure environment.
-And whene I say environment, I also mean the operating system and all the software dependencies you want.
-This transaltes to:
+And when I say environment, I also mean the operating system and all the software dependencies you want.
+This translates to:

-- Easily distributable software
+- Easily distribute software
 - Assurance of the host machine setup.
 With Docker you will never hear again _"but it works on my machine"_

 With respect to Virtual Machines, which are tricked by the hypervisor layer to run on real hardware, Docker containers are more friendly with the host and just emulate a minimal file system, they need less time to startup and are typically faster.